Frequently Asked Questions 2021

-Yes, Kokoda Spirit can supply very competitive priced camping gear that is tried and tested on the Kokoda Track.
+Yes, Kokoda Spirit can supply very competitively priced camping gear that is tried and tested on the Kokoda Track.
 Click on our link below for our trekking gear.

 Yes.
-Approximately 3 months prior to your trek Kokoda Spirit will email to you a letter for you to take to your Doctor.
+Approximately 3 months prior to your trek we will email you a letter to take to your Doctor.

-We ask that the original Doctors letter be emailed to the Kokoda Spirit office no later than 4 weeks before departure.
+We ask that the original Doctors letter be scanned and emailed to the Kokoda Spirit office no later than 4 weeks before departure.

 Yes, absolutely.
 It is essential that you have an appropriate first aid kit for the conditions.
 Refer to our Trekking Gear List as a guide.

 A Visa can be obtained on arrival into PNG at Jackson Airport.
 You will be asked to verify your reason for being in PNG.
 A copy of your Kokoda Spirit Booking Confirmation letter will provide confirmation you are in the country to trek.
 You will be asked to present a copy of your return flight e-ticket and present your valid passport.
 There is no need for any additional passport photos and there is no cost when obtaining a visa on arrival.